 Let us continue to be mindful of our choice.
 The road after placement can be long and hard.
 Try to remember why you placed.
 Continue moving forward.
 Continue to try to be better than you were yesterday.
 Own your story.
 Share it.
 You never know who you might inspire and encourage.

 I am one of you.
 My story might look different but then again, no one story is the same.
 The world needs your voice.
 Being adopted can be hard for so many reasons.
 It can be tragic for some - yet it can also be beautiful and healing.
 Yes, adoption is born through heartbreak but it can become something so much more.
 You are wanted.
 You are loved.
 You matter.

 I encourage you to share your story.
 The challenges you have faced.
 Your accomplishments.
 It will inspire and encourage others to speak up.

-I am sorry.
-To those who story didn’t have a great beginning.
-But, you can chose how it ends.
+To those whose story didn’t have a great beginning, I am sorry.
+But, you can choose how it ends.

 I have fought those feelings of not being wanted, abandoned, and feeling different.
 I am here to tell you that they are all lies.
 You are enough.
 You have worth.
 Never give up.